 Hawthorn Football Club is one of five AFL teams to receive a Victorian Wheelchair Football League (VWFL) license.
 Governed by AFL Victoria, the Victorian Wheelchair Football League exists to provide an organised regular competition for the sport of AFL Wheelchair in Victoria, demonstrating what’s possible for people with a disability and that AFL can be everyone’s game.

 In 2019, Hawthorn retained 6 of its players from the 2018 season, Peter Ogunyemi (captain), Jason Jinks (vice-captain), Jeremy O’Halloran (vice-captain), Joanna Argaet, Ryan Scown, and Troy Hawkins.
-The Hawks have also included 5 new players to 2019’s list in Tasmanian Joe Chivers, Brian Owen, Antony Arulnesathasan, Peter Richardson, and the team’s mid-season draftee Kathleen O’Kelly-Kennedy
+The Hawks also included 5 new players to 2019’s list in Tasmanian Joe Chivers, Brian Owen, Antony Arulnesathasan, Peter Richardson, and the team’s mid-season draftee Kathleen O’Kelly-Kennedy.

 Overview of Rules:

 - The game is played on a basketball court with 5 players on each team.

 - Matches consist of four x 10 minute quarters.